fruvs/Copycord/docs/Instructions.md

 ---

-## Step 1: Install Docker and Docker Compose
+## Install Docker and Docker Compose

 ### Windows
 1. Download and install **Docker Desktop for Windows** from the official site: